eclipse-edc/Samples/transfer/transfer-06-consumer-pull-http/README.md

-# Implement a simple "Provider Push" Http transfer flow
+# Implement a simple "Consumer Pull" Http transfer flow

 The purpose of this example is to show a data exchange between 2 connectors, one representing the data provider and the other, the consumer.
-It's based on a provider push usecase that you can find more details on [Transfer data plane documentation](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane)
+It's based on a consumer pull usecase that you can find more details on [Transfer data plane documentation](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane)
 For the sake of simplicity, the provider and the consumer